newtonkiragu/blog/_posts/2020-02-29-last-kicks-of-a-dying-horse.markdown

 There's not much hope to go round.
 The much that is going on is a lot of over thinking.
 Stressing over lots of things.
 Worrying a lot.
 There was a point in time where I never used to worry.
 I'd take it easy.
 There wasn't so much tension in my life.
 Things were never that serious.

-Then I woke up one day, and my life stated crumbling before my very eyes.
+Then I woke up one day, and my life started crumbling before my very eyes.
 It started slowly at first.
 Like a chain of dominoes that soon turned into an avalanche.

 I thought to myself, this is the time to take things seriously.
 It wasn't.
-Taking things seriously made them look worse t than they seemed.
+Taking things seriously made them look worse than they seemed.

 Then I told myself, you've gone down this low, surely there no way to go but up.
 I have never been so wrong.